DIRECTING AND PRODUCING

 A brilliant film about poverty, welfare reform, and the spirit of the people who suffer both.
 We will become a better country, with better policies, if every American sees this.

-Distinguished Professor of Political Science and Sociology, City University of New York Graduate School
+Distinguished Professor of Political Science and Sociology,

-- Frances Fox Piven
+Frances Fox PiveN

 A Day's Work, A Day's Pay follows three welfare recipients in New York City from 1997 to 2000 as they participate in the largest welfare-to-work program in the nation.
 When forced to work at city jobs for well below the prevailing wage and deprived of the chance to go to school, these individuals decide to fight back, demanding programs that will actually help them move off of welfare and into jobs.
 The film was broadcast nationally on PBS and cable throughout 2002 and 2003 and is available for educational use at New Day Films.
 (57 mins, color, 2002)